Advantaged/4Kn-Formatting/README.md

 #### 3.2.
 SSD (SATA)
 1. For industrial standard SSDs you can use `sg_format` from `sg3_utils` see "Convert SSD" chapter **6.** below.
 2. Some manufacturer offer similar Win®-apps too.
-Those apps are mainlyy for "Consumer-DC".
+Those apps are mainly for "Consumer-DC".

 #### 3.3.
 HDD's (SATA)
 1. For industrial standard HDDs you can use `hdparm` command, see "Convert HDD" chapter **7.** below.